ibexa/documentation-user/docs/getting_started/discover_ui.md

 ## Content tree

 Content tree is the place where you can navigate through all the content items in your application.
-It is available in the Back Office and allows you to browse your content, move content items around, hide them, send them to trash, and perform other actions.
+It is available in the back office and allows you to browse your content, move content items around, hide them, send them to trash, and perform other actions.

 ![Content tree in the menu](img/left_menu_tree.png "Content tree in the menu")